Doctors Revision

 The Trigger:

-The high surge of estrogen from the dominant follicle causes a sudden, dramatic release of Luteinizing Hormone (LH) from the pituitary gland (the "LH surge").
+The sustained high surge of estrogen from the dominant follicle over 48 hours causes a sudden, dramatic release of Luteinizing Hormone (LH) from the pituitary gland (known as the "LH surge").

 What happens in the Ovary:

-The LH surge triggers the mature dominant follicle to rupture, expelling the secondary oocyte (arrested in Metaphase II) into the fallopian tube.
-The egg remains viable for fertilization for around 24 hours.
+The LH surge acts on the ovary to trigger the mature dominant follicle to rupture, expelling the secondary oocyte (which is arrested in Metaphase II of meiosis) into the fallopian tube.
+The egg remains viable for fertilization for around 12 to 24 hours.

 C. The Luteal Phase (~Day 14 to 28)